Netcracker/qubership-testing-platform-datasets/README.md

 # Qubership Testing Platform Datasets Service

 ## Description
-The module is used to store and manage test case data.
+Datasets Service is used to store and manage test case data.

 ### Key entities